Homeschooling in Singapore Guide and Curriculum

 Both the Scope and Sequence and planning template will also serve to support you if you are intending to apply for a Compulsory Education exemption.
 Applying for an exemption requires parents to provide several details, one of which is their planned curriculum.
 The My Homeschool Scope and Sequence helps you with his and the regular progress reports that the Ministry for Education require are also covered.

-Reporting On Progress
+Reporting On Progress When Homeschooling in Singapore

 With My Homeschool we have attended to all the details we know make all the difference.
 We know that end of term can be a busy time so we provide you with Term Report templates to help you report on the progress of your child through the term.
 This is a powerful tool for parents, allowing them to know exactly how their children are going.
 This, combined with the Scope and Sequence, can help you to ensure that your child is meeting the appropriate requirements, which gives you further confidence to homeschool well.
 It also assists Singaporean children being homeschooled in Singapore because they are required to sit the Primary School Leaving Examination (PSLE) in English, Mathematics, Science and a Second Language all at Standard Level and an additional test in Primary 4 (My Homeschool Year 4).
 For those expatriate families that don’t legally have to send their children to Singapore, or apply for the exemption, these resources give you peace of mind that your child is receiving a high-quality education.